 Discover Strength’s Training Prescription for Distance Runners

-- Strength train once to twice per week on non-consecutive days.
+- Strength train twice per week on non-consecutive days.

 - Perform one set of 8-12 exercises covering all muscle groups.